remy/nodemon/README.md

 The delay figure is number of seconds (or milliseconds, if specified) to delay before restarting.
 So nodemon will only restart your app the given number of seconds after the *last* file change.

+If you are setting this value in `nodemon.json`, the value will always be interpretted in milliseconds.
+E.g., the following are equivalent:

+    nodemon --delay 2.5

+    {
+        "delay": "2500"
+    }

 ## Controlling shutdown of your script

 nodemon sends a kill signal to your application when it sees a file update.
 If you need to clean up on shutdown inside your script you can capture the kill signal and handle it yourself.